November 26, 2021

 Responsible supervision is generally determined by:

-- whether the young person was unduly intoxicated
+- if the young person is intoxicated

 - the age of the young person

 - the type and amount of alcohol supplied and over what period of time

 - if the young person has eaten food with the alcohol

 - how the young person is supervised by the adult supplying the alcohol.

 *Note: The following information is correct at the time of publication, but may not be up to date

 |Australian Capital Territory||Liquor Act 2010 (ACT)||It’s illegal to supply alcohol to people aged under 18 years in a private home unless it is supplied by: the young person’s parent or guardian an adult who has approval from the parent or guardian.
 The supply needs to be consistent with the responsible supervision of the minor.||The penalty for an offence is currently $3,200.10|